North Bass Trail

-The North Bass Trail is steep, loose, rocky, and chock-full of poky plants.
-It is also steeped in history and grand vistas.
 As long as you like a little pain with your adventure, you’ll find the North Bass Trail well worth your effort.
-This overnight hike requires a backcountry permit ›
+This overnight hike requires a backcountry permit.
+Find out how to get one

-From Swamp Point, drop 800 feet via switchbacks to the Muav Saddle junction.
+From the trailhead at Swamp Point, drop 800 feet via switchbacks to the Muav Saddle junction.
 Though steep, the trail is decent for the first mile or so – enjoy it while it lasts.
 A couple trails branch off in different directions at the saddle.
 Stay left on the North Bass Trail, skirting along the base of the Coconino Sandstone (a trail leading to an old Forest Service cabin veers to the right, and a third trail climbs up to the top of Powell Plateau).

 Down Muav Canyon